 These settings allow you to take shorter bookings when they don’t create a gap night.
 Note that these settings rely on the start date that is used for min-stay restrictions.

 The Length of Stay and Lead Time Section

-The Length of Stay by Stay Date graph shows the typical duration of bookings made for any given date in the past number of days selected.
+The Length of Stay by Stay Date graph in Market Dashboards shows the typical duration of bookings made for any given date in the past number of days selected.
 You can hover over the graph to see details on stay length and average nightly rate for a specific date.
 The chart below shows that most of the bookings made were for short-duration stays (less than seven days), with the most popular stay length being 3-4 days.

-The Length of Stay and Booking Window Trends graph is more commonly used to see the booking trends for future dates.
-In this graph, you can see a significant minimum for those dates when people are usually booking for 7-14 days and get longer bookings.
+This graph is more commonly used to see the booking trends for future dates.
+In this graph, you can see a significant minimum for those dates when people usually book for 7-14 days.